SkPhilipp/SandJS/README.md

 # SandJS

+_This project is no longer maintained and part of my source code "attic".
+Feel free to use it though, works fine._

 JavaScript Sandboxing.

 SandJS allows communication between two windows, an iframe host and a child iframe.
 This allows for safe Sandboxing of JavaScript.